dikhan/terraform-provider-openapi/docs/how_to.md

 - The polling mechanism required two more extensions to work which define the expected 'status' values for both target and pending statuses.
 These are:

-  - **x-terraform-resource-poll-target-statuses**: Defines the statuses on which the resource state will be considered 'completed'
+  - **x-terraform-resource-poll-target-statuses**: (type: string) Comma separated values - Defines the statuses on which the resource state will be considered 'completed'
-  - **x-terraform-resource-poll-pending-statuses**: Defines the statuses on which the resource state will be considered 'in progress'.
+  - **x-terraform-resource-poll-pending-statuses**: (type: string) Comma separated values - Defines the statuses on which the resource state will be considered 'in progress'.
 Any other state returned that returned but is not part of this list will be considered as a failure and the polling mechanism will stop its execution accordingly.